Steinfurt: Historical monuments

 The Old Town Hall built in 1561 indicates by its Renaissance gable the self-confidence of the economically successful citizens of Burgsteinfurt.
 The swinging contours of the gable lead to seven peaked pyramids and the crest of the city.
 The turret of the town hall is supported by one big beam, called "Kaiserstiel" (i.e., emperor's beam).
 The Gothic hall below on the first floor contained the city guard and the prison for a very long time.
 On the second floor there is the big assembly hall of the city council and the chamber with the fireplace.

 At the beginning of the Hahnen street is the "Huck-Beifang-Haus."
 Eberhard Huck, the Count's financial administrator, had built this house as an annex to his wife's home in "Bütkamp 3."
 The proud owner noted on the bay in Latin: "Sunt hae structae aedes Eberhardie sumptibus Hucki.
 Ex his as superas sperat abire domos," which would be in English something like: "This house was built at the expense of Eberhard Huck.
 From here he hopes he will come into heaven one day."
 The bay is marked with the crest of the Huck family (Huck = hook) and Beifang family and the year 1607.
 The building, which in the meantime harboured the public library, serves now occasionally as an art gallery and a function hall for public lectures.

 From here a narrow medieval lane, the "Kalkarstiege," leads to "Bütkamp."
 There are several classic buildings all at once: first the Haus Bütkamp 3 on the left side and the house called Ackerbürgerhaus, a building inhabited by a citizen who was a farmer as well as a citizen of the town and who had his land outside the city walls.
 On the right side is a very graceful half-timbered house with two storeys located.
 It dates from the beginning of the 17th century and is called Kornschreiberhaus ("Bütkamp 14").
 The second floor and the third floor extend into the street.
 Thus the house offered more space.
-Michael Oeglein from Southern Germany's Swabia is considered the architect and initial owner of this house.
+Michael Oeglein from Southern Germany's Swabia was the architect and initial owner of this house.
 He was in charge of collecting the duties and taxes the farmers owed to the Count.
 They delivered food grain ("Korn") and he had to keep records.
 Since "keeping records" is in colloquial German "(auf-)schreiben", his house was eventually known as "Kornschreiberhaus."